It’s Pi Day, better known as March 14th – 3.14 (3.1415926535897932384).

 — The true “randomness” of pi’s digits — 3.14 and so on — has never been proven.

 — Pi Day started 28 years ago at San Francisco’s Exploratorium.
 Physicist Larry Shaw, who worked in the electronics group at the museum, started celebrating pi on March 14, 1988, primarily with museum staffers.
-The tradition has grown to embrace math enthusiasts from all walks of life.
+Since then, the tradition has grown to embrace math enthusiasts from all walks of life.

 — March 14 also happens to be Albert Einstein’s birthday.